 Then next year, we had fewer birds.
 I guess the word got around not to stop off at our residence.
 We only used the pop caps a few times and it was all good after that.

 If you can get high enough into the tree with a ladder, hot-glue 2 CDs together, blank sides facing outward.
 Tie them from several limbs with fishing line.
-They'll sway in the breeze and reflect sunlight.
-It will serve a double purpose.
-The birds will be repelled, and it will be really pretty.

 Go to Wal Mart or a Dollar store and buy several realistic looking rubber snakes.
 They're about $1 each.
 Drape them on several tree limbs in natural looking positions.
 Bet it will get their attention and they'll leave.